MFlisar/GDPRDialog/README.md

 Such dialogs must always be adjusted to the use case in general, although this one should be fine in most cases.

-Checkout following to find out more:
+Checkout following to find out more: [EU GDPR](https://www.eugdpr.org/)

-* Some infos I wrote together: [My GDPR ReadMe](README-GDPR.md)
-* Check out this page for more: [EU GDPR](https://www.eugdpr.org/)

 *Just to make this clear, I'm no lawyer, so don't take anything I write for granted!
 It should be fine, but there is no guarantee.*